The-Politico/generator-politico-interactives/README.md

 - `generators/styles/templates/src/scss/`

+If you need to add a new SCSS file, ask a developer to help you write the line that loads your new file into a user's development directory.

-Make sure you've run the generator locally to check that your changes carried through.
+Make sure you've run the generator locally to c heck that your changes carried through.

 Once you're satisfied with your changes, publish via the following:
 - increment the version number in `package.json`